All posts by admin

 Design elements are an essential part of helping Google find your site.
 Good SEO that is built into your website helps search engines understand what a person would see and what value they would get if they visited your website.
 This way, search engines can reliably provide what search results a person would consider high-quality content when they enter a search request.

-There are many things that can affect SEO and it is a process that must be maintained frequently within your website to receive the greatest results.
-Good website design will include specific elements that Google wants the designer to integrate.
-To obtain better ranking among your competitors, writing content that uses relevant keywords, tagging all images properly, and making monthly changes will all show Google that your website is ‘alive and breathing’.
+There are many things that can affect SEO, and it is a process that must be maintained frequently within your website to receive the greatest results.
+A good website design will include specific elements that Google wants the designer to integrate.
+To obtain a better ranking among your competitors, writing content that uses relevant keywords, tagging all images properly, and making monthly changes will all show Google that your website is ‘alive and breathing’.

 Other essential considerations

-If you want to be on the first page of Google results, the only one guarantee is buying into Google Ads (formally Google AdWords) https://ads.google.com/.
+If you want to be on the first page of Google results, the only guarantee is buying into Google Ads (formerly Google AdWords) https://ads.google.com/.
 Grateful Web Services can help you with the Google Ads process but additional fees will need to be paid directly to Google for this.

 Important

 The following statement is important!
 Because Google search ranking is organic and can change throughout the day, NO company can promise you a certain placement.
 If anyone promises you a certain ranking on Google, run!
-SEO is a many-pronged process and must be consistently maintained.
+SEO involves many steps, and you must consistently maintain it.
 Grateful Web Services can help navigate all of your SEO needs.
-We do our best to help facilitate the process, design accordingly, and making sure your content remains fresh and updated often.
+We do our best to help facilitate the process, design accordingly, and make sure your content remains fresh and updated often.
 SEO is not a destination but a journey.

 An early website that we created